 Mealycup sage, a type of salvia, is widely grown as an annual in containers and beds.
 Its deep, violet-blue or white flowers bloom on tall spikes from midsummer to frost.
 The pale green leaves and hairy, white stems add ornamental value.
-Clip spent flowers to maintain continuous bloom.
+Clip spent flowers to maintain near continuous bloom.

 For more information, see the following Colorado State University Extension fact sheet(s).